 No applicable information.

 This policy was created in 1999 and updated with searches of MEDLINE.
 The most recent search covered the period through January 29, 2015.
-Following is a summary of the key literature to date:
+Following is a summary of the key literature to date.

 Endobronchial brachytherapy is used as both palliative treatment and curative treatment; either alone or in combination with other modalities such as surgery, external-beam radiation, or other endoscopic interventions.

 Many patients with non-small-cell lung cancer (NSCLC) are initially treated with EBRT but ultimately experience local recurrence.
 Unfortunately, many are not candidates for further EBRT due to limited tolerance of normal tissue.
 If symptoms persist after EBRT, endobronchial brachytherapy is well-accepted as short-term palliation for such symptoms as hemoptysis, cough, and dyspnea, and for resolution of obstructive atelectasis or pneumonitis.
 A 2008 European prospective study reported on 270 patients who had previously received radiotherapy and subsequently were given high-dose brachytherapy, resulting in a total response rate of 80% for symptoms of dyspnea, cough, hemoptysis, and postobstructive pneumonia with a median duration of palliation of 5 months (range, 2-14).(2) In a summary of studies of

 A 2008 Cochrane review of palliative endobronchial brachytherapy for NSCLC, updated in 2012,(1,4) analyzed 13 randomized controlled trials (RCTs) but could not combine them into a meta-analysis because of heterogeneity in the doses of radiotherapy delivered, patient characteristics, and outcomes measured.
 The authors concluded that external-beam radiation therapy alone is still more effective for palliation of symptoms than endobronchial brachytherapy alone.
 Their findings did not provide conclusive evidence that endobronchial brachytherapy plus external-beam radiation therapy improved symptom relief over external-beam radiation alone, nor did it improve complication rates or extend survival.
 In summary, the authors were unable to provide conclusive evidence to recommend endobronchial brachytherapy as an add-on to first-line external-beam radiation therapy, chemotherapy, or Nd-YAG laser palliative treatment.
 For patients previously treated by external-beam radiation who are still symptomatic, endobronchial brachytherapy may be considered an option.

 In agreement with the Cochrane review, a 2006 prospective randomized trial from India with 45 patients suggested that endobronchial brachytherapy alone and endobronchial brachytherapy with external radiation had similar efficacy and safety profiles in the palliative management of NSCLC.(5)